ultrabug/py3status/py3status/modules/README.md

 ### <a name="hamster"></a>hamster

-Display current tasks from project Hamster.
+Display time tracking activities from Hamster.

 Configuration parameters:
   - `cache_timeout` how often we refresh this module in seconds *(default 10)*
   - `format` see placeholders below *(default '{current}')*

 Format placeholders:
-  - `{current}` hamster current
+  - `{current}` current activity

 Requires:
   - `hamster`